NUCS349/hw3-linear/README.md

-# HW 4: Linear Regression and Classification - CS 349 @ NU
+# HW 4: Linear Regression - CS 349 @ NU

 **IMPORTANT: PUT YOUR NETID IN THE FILE** `netid` in the root directory of the assignment.
 This is used to put the autograder output into Canvas.
 Please don't put someone else's netid